Chicago sports travel guide

 Where to stay

-None of Chicago’s major venues is situated in what can be considered a prime tourist area — even Wrigley Field, a happening area anytime the Cubs are at home, is largely residential.
+None of the venues for Chicago’s major sports teams is situated in what can be considered a prime tourist area — even Wrigley Field, a happening area anytime the Cubs are at home, is largely residential.

 So whether you’re there to see sports or not, the Near North and Loop are your best bets for good hotels.
 You’re in the middle of all the action and have easy access to public transportation that will get you to any stadium or arena.